 For the Spicy Coconut Risotto:

-4 cups vegetable stock
+- 6 cups vegetable stock

 - 3 tablespoons unsalted butter

-1/4 cup shredded unsweetened coconut
+- 1/3 cup shredded unsweetened coconut

-2 teaspoons fresh ground ginger root
+- 1 tablespoon fresh ground ginger root

-1/2 cup light coconut milk
+- 3/4 cup light coconut milk

-1/2 teaspoon ground white pepper
+- 1/2 teaspoon ground white pepper

-1/4 cup chopped fresh cilantro
+- 1/3 cup chopped fresh cilantro

-1/4 cup roughly chopped cashews or macadamia nuts
+- 1/3 cup roughly chopped cashews or macadamia nuts

-Sriracha, to taste
+- Sriracha, to taste

 For the Lime Shrimp:

-2 tablespoons unsalted butter
+- 2 tablespoons unsalted butter

-1 pound raw 16/20 count peeled and deveined shrimp, patted dry
+- 1 pound raw 16/20 count peeled and deveined shrimp, patted dry

-1/4 cup fresh lime juice
+- 1/4 cup fresh lime juice

-In a small covered saucepot, heat vegetable stock over medium heat.
+- In a small covered saucepot, heat vegetable stock over medium heat.
 When simmering, turn off heat and keep covered.

 - In large high-sided skillet, heat butter over medium-high heat.
 Add rice, shredded coconut and ginger.
 Cook 2 to 3 minutes or until rice begins to become translucent at edges of grains, stirring constantly.

-Add 1/2 cup hot stock; stir constantly until mostly absorbed.
+- Add 1/2 cup hot stock to rice; stir constantly until mostly absorbed.
 Add additional stock in 1/2 cup increments, stirring after each addition and cooking until stock is mostly absorbed before adding more.

-Meanwhile, prepare Lime Shrimp: Heat butter in large skillet over medium-high heat.
+- Meanwhile, prepare Lime Shrimp: Heat butter in large skillet over medium-high heat.
 Add shrimp and cook 4 to 5 minutes or until opaque throughout, turning occasionally.
 Add lime juice; toss to combine.

 - Divide risotto between 4 shallow bowls.
 Top with shrimp and garnish with cilantro, cashews and sriracha.